VITObelgium/emap/README.md

 ### Output section
 This section configures the output of the model
 - `path` directory path where the created output files will be stored
+- `filename_suffix` suffix to add to filename of the created files in the output directory
 - `sector_level` the level in which the output will be aggregated

   possible values: